bueler/math302/index.md

 ### Canvas Website

-Log in to [canvas.alaska.edu/courses/16214](https://canvas.alaska.edu/courses/16214) for the lecture Zoom link, Homework and Exam solutions, and to see your grades.
+Log in to [canvas.alaska.edu/courses/16214](https://canvas.alaska.edu/courses/16214) for Homework and Exam solutions, to see your grades, and recorded lectures.

 ### Getting Started